Kikobeats/tom/README.md

 - A `tom.config.js` file that exports an object.
 - A `tom` key in your package.json file.

-You can combine it with [config](https://www.npmjs.com/package/config) to get different configurations based on environments.

-A **tom** configuration file need to have the followings properties:

-### company

-It's the basic information related with your company.
+The minimal configuration necessary is related with your company

 ```yaml
 company: